Text: Mylène Tétreault

 Solid products are at the top of our list for the easiest changes you can adopt to switch to responsible laundry, and we are very proud to be able to offer you our laundry tabs.
 Because the tabs are solid, we can offer them without plastic packaging.
 The product being concentrated, it is more compact and less heavy, which has a positive impact on all the delivery steps from our warehouse to your door.
 Finally, you will waste less product by always having the exact quantity you need!
 Nothing gets left behind.

 For removing tough stains and hand washing delicate items, Marseille soap has long been a favourite.
-Used for over 100 years, it is super effective as a pre-wash product to remove coffee, wine and sweat stains.
-Simply rub the moistened stain with soap and soak the garment in cold water before adding it to a regular load.
+Used for over 100 years, it’s super effective as a pre-wash product to treat small, everyday stains.
+Simply scrub the moistened stain with soap and soak the garment in cold water before adding it to a regular load.

 2/ Cold water washing